Help centre

 - Become insolvent - the builder is bankrupt.

-A partnership will usually have two or more names eg. John & Mary Smith You can make a claim if ALL of the partners in the partnership have either:
+My builder is a partnership A partnership will usually have two or more names eg. John & Mary Smith You can make a claim if ALL of the partners in the partnership have either:

 - Died – all the partners are deceased;